Mary Jo Podgurski

-Mary Jo Podgurski is an educator known for her work on adolescent sexual health and development, and childbirth education.
-She has been recognized within Washington PA and at the national level for her educational activities in the realm of teenager health.
+Mary Jo Podgurski is an educator who works on adolescent sexual health and development, and childbirth education.

 Education

 Podgurski earned her nursing degree from Westmoreland School of Nursing in 1970 and then worked at Memorial Sloan Kettering Cancer Center in New York.
 In 1974 she earned a bachelor's degree from California University of Pennsylvania, and in 1979 she earned a master's degree in counseling from Liberty University.
 In 2009, she earned her doctorate of education from the University of Phoenix.
 As of 2020 Podgurski is an adjunct professor at Washington & Jefferson College.

 Career

 Podgurski began working with pregnant teens in 1976.
 She has worked on education efforts in AIDS education for children, conducted sex education classes where she is known for being open and frank with students, and she founded the Academy for Adolescent Health.
 She also writes for The Observer-Reporter newspaper, and has been featured on television programs such as "The Doctors" and "Scary Mommy".
 She is known for instigating difficult conversations with children, and for organizing a book club on banned books for teenagers.
 As of 2015 she has presented sex education programs to over 250,000 children, Podgurski served as president of Lamaze International.

 Podgurski has also published a series of books, including her 'Nonnie' series of books which were patented in 2018.
 Her book Inside out : your body is amazing inside and out and belongs only to you has two editions, and has been published in Spanish.